rastewu/HR_Data_Insights/README.md

 This analysis comprises a dataset related to the HR Department of a ficticious company:[Link to Dataset](https://docs.google.com/spreadsheets/d/1-1Ldoe-DwZTL77tdMtRgZAIzeAzs0jh3/edit#gid=2089618187)

 ### Tools
 - Excel - Data Cleaning
-- Tableau 2024.1 - Data Analysis & Visualization
+- Tableau Desktop 2024.1 - For creating interactive data visualizations.
+- Tableau Public- For publishing and sharing dashboards online.

 ### Exploratory Data Analysis